-Canakinumab is approved by the FDA for the treatment of Cryopyrin-associated periodic syndromes (CAPS, including Familial Cold Autoinflammatory Syndrome, Muckle-Wells, and Neonatal Onset Multisystem Inflammatory Disease (NOMID)), Tumor Necrosis Factor Receptor Associated Periodic Syndrome (TRAPS), Hyperimmunoglobulin D Syndrome (HIDS)/ Mevalonate Kinase Deficiency (MKD), Familial Mediterranean Fever (FMF), and Systemic Juvenile Idiopathic Arthritis (SJIA).
+Canakinumab (Ilaris) is an FDA-approved medication for the treatment of Cryopyrin-associated periodic syndromes (CAPS; including Familial Cold Autoinflammatory Syndrome (FCAS), Muckle-Wells Syndrome (MWS), Neonatal Onset Multisystem Inflammatory Disease (NOMID), Tumor Necrosis Factor Receptor Associated Periodic Syndrome (TRAPS), Hyper-immunoglobulin D Syndrome (HIDS)/ Mevalonate Kinase Deficiency (MKD), Familial Mediterranean Fever (FMF), Adult Onset Still's Disease (AOSD) and Systemic Juvenile Idiopathic Arthritis (SJIA).

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.